11 Top-Rated Attractions & Things to Do in Key Largo, FL

 It's not all about long dinners on the patio, though, Key Largo has amazing fast food restaurants that will whip you up a quick sandwich using the freshest catch of the day.
 A leisurely late breakfast is also a Key Largo pastime.

-8. Island Dolphin Care
+8. Interact with the Animals at Island Dolphin Care

 Have you ever wondered what a kiss from a dolphin would be like?
 Bring the family to the Island Dolphin Care to get up close and personal with these friendly creatures.
 The center is all about education, with a variety of programs.